TigerClips1/ps4linux_disk_image_builder/README.md

 after you do that you will have a working tar.gz that run the PS4 that easy

+CopyRight TigerClips1 ©2023 All Rights Reserved
-Thankes for reading and hope this help to make ps4 hdd diskimage file from your PC without using the slow PS4
+CopyRight SonyEntertainment ©1999-2023 All Rights Reserved CopyRight  zecoxao  for the hdd_script.py ©2020-2023 All Rights Reserved Thankes for reading and hope this help to make ps4 hdd diskimage file from your PC without using the slow PS4